Eider

 We are famously seen in huge flocks, up to 100,000, along the northern coast of Germany during late summer and autumn.
 We go here to shed our feathers and grow some shiny new ones, for four weeks or so we are totally unable to fly.

-Teal mostly eat seeds in the winter, but you might spot then snacking on a tasty bug or two.
+Teal mostly eat seeds in the winter, but you might spot them snacking on a tasty bug or two.
 They mostly feed in shallow water at night.
 If you see a large flock of ducks, you’re likely to find a teal hidden amongst them.

 You can probably spot me in your local park pond, clearing up after all the other ducks by eating the food that sinks to the bottom.
 You might be able to track me underwater by watching for a trail of bubbles.